The San Francisco Chinese New Year Festival and Parade is truly the largest celebration of its kind in the world.

 Since 1958, the Parade has been under the direction of the Chinese Chamber of Commerce.
 At that time, it was moved from the afternoon to the evening so as not to compete with the very popular Miss Chinatown U.S.A. contest.
 The Parade remained a local community activity along Grant Avenue until the mid 1970’s, when the fire department and ever growing crowds dictated that the Parade route be moved to wider streets.

 Today, the San Francisco Chinese New Year Festival and Parade is the largest celebration of its kind in the world, attracting over three million spectators and television viewers throughout the U.S., Canada, and Asia with the help of both KTVU/Fox 2 and KTSF, Channel 26 (Chinese broadcast).
+Named one of the top ten parades in the world by the International Festivals & Events Association, the Chinese New Year Parade in San Francisco is one of the few remaining illuminated parades in North America and the biggest parade celebrating Lunar New Year outside of Asia.

 The parade still welcomes a variety of other groups to join in the march, and still hopes to educate, enrich and entertain its audience with the colorful pageantry of Chinese culture and tradition.
 In order to retain the integrity of the Parade, participants are asked to tie their float or specialty unit to a Chinese cultural theme.
 We are honored and delighted to have representatives from other Asian cultures participating in this year’s festivities.